Boka44/bizAppClient/README.md

 should be navigated to the dashboard screen.
 Traders can mark the stocks as favourites by searching them.
 All the user favourites stocks are shown in the dashboard.

-The client can be found here at [https://github.com/Boka44/bizAppServer](https://github.com/Boka44/bizAppServer)
+The server can be found here at [https://github.com/Boka44/bizAppServer](https://github.com/Boka44/bizAppServer)